bones-codes/the_colonel/README.md

 <a name="rootkit"/>
 **Rootkit:**
 The rootkit is a linux kernel module (lkm) written in C. The lkm, along with any properly prefixed files, is hidden on installation.
 A custom /proc entry is also created.
 Communication with the lkm is accomplished by passing commands to the custom /proc entry.
-The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions.
-The passed functions target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](/master/lkm/rootkit.c#L121-L132) directory listings.
+The hiding of the custom /proc entry, processes, and files is accomplished by the [modification of page memory attributes](../master/lkm/rootkit.c#L82-L96) and passing in customized functions that target the [/proc](../master/lkm/rootkit.c#L100-L119) and [file system](/master/lkm/rootkit.c#L121-L132) directory listings.
-- module hide
-- hide process proc entry
-- hide file
-- custom proc entry
-- commands

 <a name="keylogger"/>
 **Keylogger:**